 Students enrolled in CTE courses will follow all District-mandated COVID-19 risk mitigation procedures as implemented in all campus classrooms.
-The following risk mitigation procedures also will apply due to the special circumstances occurring in CTE courses.
+Special risk mitigation procedures may apply due to the special circumstances occurring in CTE courses.
+For more information, please see the Districts CTE webpage.